Roles and Functions of a Commercial Interior Designer

 With this in mind and already with some measurements, the designer will start planning the space layout and will use some of the existing elements incorporating them into the design and architecture of the project.
 During this stage, the designer must verify all applicable construction code requirements and elements of safety that must be met and be able to coordinate them and start presenting the proposed decoration.

-Final Product from a Commercial Interior Designer
+Final Product From a Commercial Interior Designer

 The final step is then started.
 During this stage, the designer will draft, submit and get approval for the schematic drawings from the client.
 Also during this stage, the necessary permits, endorsements, and material requisitions must be completed.
 Then the final stage of assembly of new equipment, installation of furniture, minor alterations and modifications must be completed accordingly and handed into the client.
 Throughout the project, the designer will remain in communication with everyone involved with the project, making sure progress is consistent, and any issues are addressed in a timely manner.

 Commercial interior designers are widely used to create or modify industrial plants, office buildings, governmental spaces, retails, warehouses and in some cases residential areas.
-While their work is really intense and diverse, there are a lot of challenges and emotions running through the veins of these kind of professional.
+While their work is really intense and diverse, there are a lot of challenges and emotions running through the veins of these kinds of professional.
 Remember, you can have the greatest space available, but without a correct space distribution, it will be worth nothing, as compared to great design areas.

 The new trend of a commercial interior design is based on 3D printing, bringing your ideas into reality.